dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 # First of all, what is Gulp and how is going to affect my life?

-Gulp is a automation tool for web developers, front-end and back-end, and it will speed up your development process.
-Please refer to [Introduction](#-introduction) for more detailed information.
+Gulp is an automation tool commonly for front and back-end web developers and it will speed up your development process because it does things automatically in background which you otherwise would have to do yourself manually without it, like:

+* Auto refresh browser by pressing CTRL+S on any one of project file. _Yes, Bracket program has it, but it only support Chrome, messes up when you try to use developer tool and you can't open it from mobile device and you also can't run it publically by publicizing your local IP._
+* Auto beautify, optimizing, auto-prefixing, compiling, minifying static files.
+* Auto compress all bunch of js dependency files to one minified js file.
+* Auto optimize images using superior algorithm and no quality loss.
+* CSS optimizer, it's very advanced little piece of script.
+Please take a look at [CSS Optimizer](#css-optimizer-minifier-and-renamer) for more information.
+* Plumber and Gulp Notify — (Plumber) Blocks terminal crash on error, and (Gulp Notify) notifies you that there's SCSS compile error in a notification area.
+* And many more, there's thousands and thousands of Gulp scripts for all uses developers somehow need.
+Many I've yet to discover so far.

 # What will happen to me if I read the entire thing?

-_**What I know:** Everybody is interested in what they'll gain after spending certain amount of time reading unknown text, so I'll give you a brief summary of what you'll learn from reading this, properly at least, and each steps should be held to your hand all way through, If there is any complication or difficulties, please get it to my attention by reporting it in [issues page](https://github.com/dmxt/beginner-gulp-tutorial-on-windows) or just use Google.
+**What I know:** Everybody is interested in what they'll gain after spending certain amount of time reading unknown text, so I'll give you a brief summary of what you'll learn from reading this, properly at least, and each steps should be held to your hand all way through, If there is any complication or difficulties, please get it to my attention by reporting it in [issues page](https://github.com/dmxt/beginner-gulp-tutorial-on-windows) or just use Google.
 However, after the end of the tutorial, then you're on your own, ha.
 Nah, don't worry, there's Google and helpful bunch of people on Stack Overflow... just be kind and it will get you far.
-This page will do the following:_
+This page will do the following:

 * _It will brief you what is Gulp, how it works and how it would benefit your development environment._
 * _Gets you to install pre-required files and scripts to get Gulp up and running_